Sheltered housing schemes offer specially designed housing for older people in clusters of unfurnished self-contained flats or bungalows.

 Every sheltered housing scheme within the borough has moved to a floating support model of support delivery.
 This means that there is no longer a staff presence on site at sheltered housing schemes.
 Residents will have access to an intercom system linked to a 24 hour call centre for times of emergency.

 It will be important when you are placing bids on sheltered housing properties that you look at the listed landlord and type of support that is offered at that specific scheme.
-If you have any concerns or queries about the type of support on offer at a specific scheme you can call the landlord directly, or contact Basingstoke and Deane Borough Council for further clarification.
+If you have any concerns or queries about the type of support on offer at a specific scheme, and it is not noted on the property advert, you can call the landlord directly, or contact us for further clarification.

-- What is the role of a Scheme Manager?
+- What is the role of a Scheme Manager/Scheme Concierge?

-Where schemes do have a Scheme Manager, their role is to provide housing related support and reassurance in times of difficulty.
-Scheme Managers do not live on site and if an emergency occurs outside of their working hours, an intercom and pull-cord system provides support in an emergency.
+Their role is to provide housing related support and reassurance in times of difficulty.
+Scheme Managers/Concierges do not live on site but do visit the schemes regularly, and work with residents if they need extra help to stay independent in their homes, handle day to day scheme matters etc. A 24 hour intercom and pull-cord system provides support in an emergency.

 In schemes where there is a communal lounge the tenants are encouraged to use it.
-The Scheme Manager will help to organise regular social events and outings as well as lunch clubs.
+The Scheme Manager/Concierge may help to organise regular social events and outings as well as lunch clubs.
 Tenants are free to join in, or not, exactly as they wish.
-Please note that most schemes have moved away from this approach now and operate using the floating support presence.

 - Who can apply for sheltered housing?

-A person aged 55 or over who has lived or worked in the Basingstoke and Deane for a continuous period of two years from the date of application, with a housing need, can apply for sheltered housing.
-There are exceptions to this local connection criteria please see the Allocations Scheme for more details.
+A person aged 55 or over who has lived or worked in the Basingstoke and Deane for a continuous period of two years, up to and including the date of application, with a housing need, can apply for sheltered housing.
+See the Allocations Scheme for details of exceptions to this local connection criteria.
 If an applicant has a financial or legal interest in a property it is unlikely they would qualify, however a financial check would be carried out on a case by case basis to determine eligibility.

 - What happens after I have submitted my application?